Assuming a package is available in the file image-1.0.0.tar.gz it can be installed from the Octave prompt with the command

 depends on another, it will check if that package is installed

 during installation.
 If it is not, an error will be reported and

 the package will not be installed.
 This behavior can be disabled

 by passing the -nodeps flag to the

 Since the installed package expects its dependencies to be installed it may not function correctly.
 Because of this it is not recommended to disable dependency checking.

 Manage or query packages (groups of add-on functions) for Octave.

-Different actions are available depending on the value of command and on return arguments.
+Depending on the value of command and on the number of requested

 Install named packages.
 For example,

 installs the package found in the file image-1.0.0.tar.gz.
 The file containing the package can be a URL, e.g.,